qinzhouhit/cs_job/README.md

 1) SDE: one can try roles explicit marking as New/Univeristy Grad.
 2) DS: both new grad and entry level roles are fine.
 3) RS/AS: no new grad for these roles, you compete with experienced/PhD candidates.
 4) MLE: usually they want someone with industrial experience as SDE/MLE.
-(MLE essentially means SDE with machine learning knowledge.)